Conversational English Lessons for Every Learner

 Certainly, language apps are great for beginners.
 After all, they allow us to learn vocabulary and hear the language in a controlled conversation.
 We even use them ourselves for the languages we study!
 But language is about conversation and interaction.
 Therefore, a beginner needs to actually speak with a live coach to learn the language.

-Beginners also need a coach who will speak slowly and clearly to the students.
-This is because the brain begins to identify all the sounds, words, and structures of the new language.
-We have learned from the second language classes we have taken that some instructors speak too quickly.
-Moreover, they often use structures that the students haven't learned yet.
+Beginners also need a coach who will speak slowly and clearly to the students because the brain is just beginning to identify all the sounds, words, and structures of the new language.
+Unfortunately, we have learned from the second language classes we have taken that some instructors speak too quickly, and moreover, they often use structures that the students haven't yet learned.
 This sometimes causes the students to believe that they are not able to learn a new language.
 Consequently, they stop trying.

 Intermediate Levels: B1 - B2